thephpleague/event/dev-master/index.md

 The `league/event` package provides a versatile tool to manage events in your app or domain.
 The package supports string based and class based events, as well as Closure or class based listeners.
-This makes the package ideal for regular event management but also allows for a clean DDD style of programming.
+This makes the package ideal for regular event management but also allows for a clean event-driven style of programming.

 ## Installation